-1-Sentence-Summary: Chatter aims to help its readers make sense of the inner mind chatter that seems to be taking over our minds at times, and help you quiet the negative thoughts, stop the overthinking that often leads to feelings of anxiety and depression, and learn useful practices to help yourself alleviate negative emotions.
+1-Sentence-Summary: Chatter will help you make sense of the inner mind chatter that frequently takes over your mind, showing you how to quiet negative thoughts, stop overthinking, feel less anxious, and develop useful practices to consistently alleviate negative emotions.

 Read in: 4 minutes

 Favorite quote from the author:

 The human brain allows us to do remarkable things.
 In fact, we are the only species with the ability to carry out introspections.
 These help us improve our perception of life and ultimately evolve.
 However, too much introspection might turn into an unstoppable mind chatter.
 The mind also tends to dive deep into negative self-talk and overthinking scenarios, which in turn drag us down.

 Chatter by Ethan Kross is the antidote to the latter, helping us quiet down our inner monologue — at least the bad parts of it.
 To learn how to stop your inner chatter from taking over and make your mind work for you instead, we’ll explore three of the most useful lessons from this much celebrated book:

 - Our mind can only process so much information at a time, so make sure you feed it the right amount.

 - Challenging times blur our thinking, so the solution is to zoom out and get a fresh perspective.

 - Talking about what hurts us isn’t enough to move past trauma, as we need to meet our cognitive needs too.

 To fully understand these lessons, we must take each and every one aside and analyze it in detail, so here we go!